gnachman/iterm2-website/source/faq.md

 #### Q: Why can't I scroll with a Logitech mouse?
 A: Their drivers have a bug.
 Turn off the menu item **iTerm2 > Secure Keyboard Entry**.
 Complain to Logitech that their drivers are bad, or buy a mouse from a better brand.

+#### Q: I use bash and sometimes my prompt draws incorrectly.
+A: If you have problems where doing a reverse search or wrapping a long command causes letters to appear in the wrong place it may be because you have non-printing characters in your PS1.
+Place them between `\[` and `\]`.
+More info <a href="https://www.tldp.org/HOWTO/Bash-Prompt-HOWTO/nonprintingchars.html">here</a>.